Rismosch/encryption/README.md

 # encryption
-small semo project for trying to understand some encryption systems
+small demo project for trying to understand some encryption systems